Post-Quantum

 Encrypted Messenger

-A fully decentralized messenger with NIST Category 5 post-quantum encryption.
-No central servers, no phone numbers, no metadata collection.
-Messages travel through a peer-to-peer network — encrypted end-to-end with Kyber1024 + AES-256-GCM.
+A decentralized messenger with NIST Category 5 post-quantum encryption.
+No centralized message servers, no phone numbers, minimal metadata by design.
+Messages are routed through the Nodus network — encrypted end-to-end with Kyber1024 + AES-256-GCM.

 Private messaging.
 Public channels.
 Send funds in chat.

-Encrypted direct messages, Telegram-style public channels, personal wall posts, and the ability to send funds directly in conversation — all running on a decentralized network with zero central servers.
+Encrypted direct messages, Telegram-style public channels, personal wall posts, and the ability to send funds directly in conversation — all running on a decentralized network with no centralized message servers.

 Encrypted Direct Messages